 Upwelling systems, both coastal and equatorial, are natural laboratories for studying the impacts of multiple stressors on air sea-exchange processes and marine ecosystem services.
-These systems are characterised by high productivity closely related to the presence of an extensive oxygen minimum zone (OMZ) and low pH-high carbon dioxide values.
-Active research during recent decades has determined the role of upwelling systems in the exchange of climatic active gases (such as CO2, N2O, and CH4), OMZ variability, and the biogeochemical cycles of nitrogen, carbon, and sulphur.
+These systems are characterised by very high biological productivity closely related to the presence of an extensive oxygen minimum zone (OMZ) and a low pH-high CO2 regime.
+Active research during recent decades has determined the role of upwelling systems in the exchange of climatically active gases (such as CO2, N2O, and CH4), OMZ variability, and the biogeochemical cycles of nitrogen, carbon, sulphur, halogens and trace metals.

-Current national and international programs investigating upwelling include "Role of Eddies in the Carbon Pump of Eastern Boundary Upwelling Systems" (REEBUS), "Biogeochemical impact of mesoscale and sub-mesoscale processes along the life history of cyclonic and anticyclonic eddies (e-IMPACT)", and SCOR WG 155 on Eastern boundary upwelling systems (EBUS): diversity, coupled dynamics and sensitivity to climate change.
+Current national and international programmes investigating upwelling include "Role of Eddies in the Carbon Pump of Eastern Boundary Upwelling Systems" (REEBUS), "Biogeochemical impact of mesoscale and sub-mesoscale processes along the life history of cyclonic and anticyclonic eddies (e-IMPACT)", and SCOR WG 155 on Eastern boundary upwelling systems (EBUS): diversity, coupled dynamics and sensitivity to climate change.

 Polar Oceans and Sea Ice

-Changing sea-ice coverage in the polar oceans is impacting air-sea exchanges of chemically, biologically, and climatically active substances.
+Changing sea-ice coverage in the polar oceans is impacting air-sea exchanges of chemically, biologically, and climatically active trace gases and particles.
 The dynamics and consequences of changes in sea-ice characteristics and distribution in the polar oceans are critical to understanding and modelling feedback mechanisms and future scenarios of climate change.
-Sea ice was long assumed to inhibit air-sea gas and material exchange, but extensive research over the last couple of decades has shown that sea ice is a very rich and complex system that actively exchanges heat, momentum, and material (i.e., gases and particles) with both the atmosphere and the underlying water, and impacts exchanges in surrounding waters.
-Sea-ice harbors a highly productive ecosystem, which interacts with both the ocean and the atmosphere and supports multiple ecosystem services.
+Sea ice, including the overlying snowpack, is a very rich and complex system that actively exchanges heat, momentum, and material (i.e., gases and particles) with both the atmosphere and the underlying water, and impacts exchanges in surrounding waters.
+Sea ice harbors a highly productive ecosystem, which interacts with both the ocean and the atmosphere and supports multiple ecosystem services.
 Understanding changes to the system is crucial in understanding potential impacts on these ecosystem services.
 The snowpack on sea ice is a highly reactive environment controlling uptake and release of many photochemically active trace gases, particles and their precursors, interacting with the lower atmosphere and the sea ice underneath.
-Understanding emission and deposition fluxes above snow on sea ice is critical to assess the impact of a changing sea-ice environment on atmospheric composition (oxidizing capacity, budgets of mercury, halogens and organics), aerosol direct and indirect effects, and climate.
+Understanding emission and deposition fluxes above snow on sea ice is critical to assess the impact of a changing sea-ice environment on atmospheric composition (oxidizing capacity, budgets of mercury, halogens, sulfur, nitrogen and organics), aerosol direct and indirect effects, and climate.
 In addition to changes to sea-ice itself, the transition from permanently ice-covered to seasonally ice-covered leads to drastic changes in ocean stratification, biological activity and exchange processes between ocean and atmosphere.

-Continue efforts to understand how the structure of sea ice impacts the uptake and release of climatically-active substances to/from the atmosphere and the underlying water.
-This involves exploring the changing nature of ice, which is generally becoming thinner and warmer, and in the Arctic, increasing pack ice mobility and rafting is potentially redistributing sympagic biological communities throughout the ice.
+Understand how the structure of sea ice impacts the uptake and release of climatically-active substances to/from the atmosphere and the underlying water.
+This involves exploring the changing nature of ice, which is generally becoming thinner and warmer.
+In the Arctic, increasing pack ice mobility and rafting is potentially redistributing sympagic biological communities throughout the ice.
 Melt ponds, which are becoming increasingly prevalent in spring in the Arctic, may also represent a significant albeit poorly quantified source of gases and particles to the atmosphere.
-Thinner ice and enhanced snowfall might cause flooding and snow-ice formation, which are common in the Southern Ocean and becoming more so in the Arctic, impacting both ice biology and chemistry.
+Thinner ice and enhanced snowfall can cause flooding and snow-ice formation, which are common in the Southern Ocean and becoming more so in the Arctic, impacting both ice biology and chemistry.
 Seasonalities in the amount and phase of precipitation as well as melt onset timing are changing leading to warmer and wetter snowpacks.
-With a thinner and more brittle ice pack, more open water is present in the winter, with more potential for direct air-sea gas exchange and changes in pelagic versus sympagic primary production, as well as more seasonal ice formation.
-Deeper snowpacks may dampen ice-air trace gas fluxes, whereas increased flooding and saltier first year ice may increase salt loading of the snow column with unknown impact on photochemical processes and air-snow fluxes of trace gases, particles, and their precursors.
-The question of whether air-sea gas exchange rates are enhanced in the presence of a broken, mobile ice cover (including leads and polynyas) is still open, and contradictory results from laboratory and field measurements need to be resolved.
+With a thinner and more brittle ice pack, and more potential for direct air-sea gas exchange and changes in pelagic versus sympagic primary production, as well as more seasonal ice formation.
+Deeper and wetter snowpacks may dampen or even shut down ice-air trace gas and particle fluxes, whereas increased flooding and saltier first year ice may increase salt loading of the snow column with unknown impact on photochemical processes and air-snow fluxes of trace gases, particles, and their precursors.
+The question of whether air-sea gas exchange rates are enhanced or dampened in the presence of a broken, mobile ice cover (including leads and polynyas) is still open, and contradictory results from laboratory and field measurements need to be resolved.
 The extent to which sea-ice brines directly contribute to deep-ocean carbon sequestration is also still unresolved.
 Answering these questions requires both detailed process studies (lab, field, and numerical) and integrated, large-scale observation systems.

-A research community co-sponsored by SOLAS and CliC, BEPSII focuses on how the biogeochemistry of sea ice influences both the ocean and the atmosphere.
-Within sea ice, biotic and abiotic processes interact in changing ways throughout the freeze-melt cycle, and thus, sea ice is an active participant in the biogeochemical cycles of many elements, producing climatically active atmospheric aerosols, modulating the surface ocean ecosystem, contributing to substantial seasonal gas fluxes, and possibly facilitating long-term export and carbon dioxide sequestration in deep waters.
+A research community co-sponsored by SOLAS, CliC, and SCAR, BEPSII focuses on how the biogeochemistry of sea ice influences both the ocean and the atmosphere.
+Within sea ice, biotic and abiotic processes interact in changing ways throughout the freeze-melt cycle, and thus, sea ice is an active participant in the biogeochemical cycles of many elements, producing climatically active atmospheric aerosols, modulating the surface ocean ecosystem, contributing to seasonal gas fluxes, and possibly facilitating long-term export and carbon dioxide sequestration in deep waters.
 Near-future priorities for BEPSII include:

-- A position analysis (PA) on Antarctic sea ice biogeochemical responses to climate change (An Arctic PA has been submitted to Nature Climate Change)
+- A position analysis (PA) on Antarctic sea-ice biogeochemical responses to climate change (An Arctic PA has been published in Nature Climate Change)

-- Expert contribution to the sea-ice biogeochemistry, ecosystem, and modelling components of the MOSAiC project
+- Expert contribution to the analysis of sea-ice biogeochemistry, ecosystem, and modelling components of the MOSAiC project

 - A coordinated 2nd Ice Algae Model intercomparison Project (IAMIP2)